elmehalawi/recipes/blueberry cake.md

 - Preheat oven to 375°F
 - Separate half of a cup of blueberries and mash them with a fork
-- Toss all of blueberries (separately) with blueberry flour
+- Toss all of blueberries (separately) with a bit of flour
 - Cream butter and granulated sugar
 - Add eggs one at a time beating well after each addition
 - Add vanilla and the zest of the lemon